Emmanuel Grégoire

-Emmanuel Grégoire (/fr/; born 24 December 1977) is a French politician who has represented the 7th constituency of Paris in the National Assembly since 2024.
-A member of the Socialist Party (PS), he previously served as First Deputy Mayor of Paris under Anne Hidalgo from 2018 to 2024.
+Emmanuel Grégoire (/fr/; born 24 December 1977) is a French politician who has served as mayor of Paris since 2026.
+A member of the Socialist Party (PS), he won the 2026 Paris municipal election with 50.5% of the second-round vote against Rachida Dati and Sophia Chikirou.
+He represented the 7th constituency of Paris in the National Assembly from 2024 to 2026 and served as first deputy mayor of Paris under Anne Hidalgo from 2018 to 2024.